Web Summit 2019: it’s time we move on from “like a local” travel

-Ever since I wrote about the impact of overtourism in Lisbon, I’ve been interviewed by different publications and students, and briefly participated on an upcoming documentary on the topic for a German television network.
+Ever since I wrote about the impact of overtourism in Lisbon, I’ve been interviewed by different publications and students and briefly participated in a documentary on the topic for Swiss television.

 The most asked question?
-What is the perfect solution that allows us to minimize the negative impacts of mass tourism without alienating tourists and without preventing locals who work in the industry from making a living.
+What is the perfect solution that allows us to minimize the negative impacts of mass tourism without alienating tourists without preventing locals who work in the industry from making a living?

 One thing is key for tourism success: improving mobility.
 And, nope, it doesn’t mean opening up a city to dozens of app-based companies renting e-bikes and e-scooters.
 You realize most people don’t know how to properly ride those, right?

-Smart tourism is the future and there’s a reason why the European Union has started the European Capitals of Smart Tourism program.
-Lyon and Helsinki won in 2019 and Málaga and Gothenburg are the chosen cities for 2020.
+Smart tourism is the future.
+There’s a reason why the European Union has started the European Capitals of Smart Tourism program.
+Lyon and Helsinki won in 2019, and Málaga and Gothenburg are the chosen cities for 2020.

-Ubirider could also be a game changer for locals and tourists who use public transportation.
-Raise your hand (or drop me an email) if the following has happened to you in Lisbon:
+Ubirider could also be a game-changer for locals and tourists who use public transportation.
+Raise your hand if the following has happened to you in Lisbon: